karma4u101/FoBo/README.md

 This FoBo Lift module were written by [Peter Petersson](http://www.media4u101.se).
 The Lift Module conventions were developed by the [Lift community](http://groups.google.com/group/liftweb/).

-After many years of Java EE development I started look at Scala/Lift in May 2011 so there may be some none "best practice" stuff in there and if you find something you think could be done in a more Scala/Lift fashion please let me know.
+After many years of Java EE development I started look at Scala/Lift in May 2011.
+If you find some none "best practice" stuff in there and if you find something you think could be done in a more Scala/Lift fashion please let me know.
+Improvements, contributions and suggestions are welcome!